 For one, extending 2020's lowered qualification thresholds and rolling over 2020 elite nights certainly makes securing elite status the traditional way (via actual stays) easier.

 However, occasional IHG travelers can earn Platinum Elite status simply by holding the IHG® Rewards Club Premier Credit Card.
-If you value IHG status, you're probably better off getting it through the card instead — especially as it currently offers an amazing 140,000-point sign-up bonus.
+If you value IHG status, you're probably better off getting it through the card instead — especially as it currently offers an amazing bonus of 125,000 bonus points plus a Reward Night after meeting the minimum spending requirement.

 - Enjoy a Reward Night after each account anniversary year at eligible IHG hotels worldwide.
 Plus, enjoy a reward night when you redeem points for any stay of 4 or more nights